 What does a project manager do?

 This is one of the rare job titles that’s a fair description of the job itself.
-Being a project manager literally means managing projects — to see them from conception to completion with hands-on work and team leadership.
+Being a project manager means managing projects — seeing them from conception to completion with hands-on work and team leadership.

 It’s a little like being an orchestra conductor.
 The plan for a new product or service in development is like sheet music, and it’s your job to ensure that what comes out, in the end, is pleasing to your paying customers.